Larawiz/docs/docs/model-columns/timestamps.md

 # Timestamps

-When using [Quick Models](../model.md#quick-model), Larawiz automatically appends timestamps, so there is no need to re-declare them inside the model definition.
+When using [Quick Models](../model.md#quick-model), Larawiz automatically adds timestamps, so there is no need to declare them inside the model definition.

-:::: tabs :options="{ useUrlFragment: false }"
-::: tab "YAML" id="timestamps-yaml"
 ```yaml
 models:
   Post: